volumio/volumio-plugins/plugins/miscellanea/brutefir2/readme.md

 To do list (not exhaustive and not in order)

-- file selector for filter file (as for background) - it will save files in /data/configurations/miscellanea/brutefir/ folder
+- file selector for filter file

 - ....